The damselfish belong to the Pomacentridae family, of which there are over 250 species.

 As previously mentioned, there are over 250 Damselfish species so we couldn’t cover all of them.
 We hope you found the ones we did cover useful!

 Remember to thoroughly research your chosen Damselfish species before you buy it.
-Each species has their own oddities and individuality.
+Each species has its own oddities and individuality.

 If you’d like me to cover any species of Damselfish let me know in the comments below.
 Or if you keep Damselfish already let us know your experience with them in the comments section below…